Leo-Simpson/c-lasso/README.md

 ## Optimization schemes

-The different problem formulations require different algorithmic strategies for efficiently solving the underlying optimization problem.
-We have implemented four algorithms (which have provable convergence guarantee) that vary in generality and are not necessarily applicable to all problems.
-For each problem type, c-lasso has a default algorithm setting that proved to be the fastest in preliminary numerical experiments.
+The available problem formulations [R1-C2] require different algorithmic strategies for efficiently solving the underlying optimization problem.
+We have implemented four algorithms (with provable convergence guarantees) that vary in generality and are not necessarily applicable to all problems.
+For each problem type, c-lasso has a default algorithm setting that proved to be the fastest in our numerical experiments.

-### Path algorithms (see, e.g., [1])
+### Path algorithms (Path-Alg)
-From the KKT conditions, we can derive an simple ODE for the solution of the non concomitants problems, which shows that the solution is piecewise- affine.
-For the least square, as the problem can always be reported to a a non concomitant problem for another lambda, one can use the whole non-concomitant- path computed with the ODE method to then solve the concomitant-path.
+This is the default algorithm for non-concomitant problems [R1,R3,C1,C2].
+The algorithm uses the fact that the solution path along &lambda; is piecewise- affine (as shown, e.g., in [1]).
+When Least-Squares is used as objective function, we derive a novel efficient procedure that allows to also derive the solution for the concomitant problem [R2] along the path with little extra cost.

-### Projected primal-dual splitting method [2]:
+### Projected primal-dual splitting method (P-PDS):
-Standard way to solve a convex minimisation problem with an addition of smooth and non-smooth function : Projected Proximal Gradient Descent.
+Standard way to solve a convex minimisation problem with an addition of smooth and non-smooth function: Projected Proximal Gradient Descent.
 This method only works with the two non concomitants problems.
 For the huber problem, we use the second formulation.

-### Projection-free primal-dual splitting method:
+### Projection-free primal-dual splitting method (PF-PDS):
 Similar to the Projected Proximal Gradient Descent, but which does not involve a projection, which can be difficult to compute for some matrix C. Only for non concomitant problems.

-### Douglas-Rachford-type splitting method [4,5]
+### Douglas-Rachford-type splitting method (DR)
-Use of Doulgas Rachford splitting algorithm which use the proximal operator of both functions.
-It also solves concomitant problems, but it is usefull even in the non concomitant case because it is usually more efficient than forward backward splitting method.
-For the huber problem, we use the second formulation, then we change it into a Least square problem of dimension m (m + d) instead of m d.
+This algorithm is the most general algorithm and can solve all regression problems [R1-R4].
+It is based on Doulgas Rachford splitting in a higher-dimensional product space.
+It makes use of the proximity operators of the perspective of the LS objective (see [4,5]) The Huber problem with concomitant scale [R4] is reformulated as scaled Lasso problem with the mean shift (see [6]) and thus solved in (n + d) dimensions.